 "North Korea's participation in the Winter Games will be a good opportunity to show unity of the people, and we wish the Games will be a success," Kim said.

 TwoNorth Korean figure skaters have qualified for the Winter Games, which are due to begin on Feb.
-9. However, Kim's speech was the first time Pyongyang has suggested it is seriously considering sending them to PyeongChang, which is in the South but about 50 miles from the North Korean border.
+9. However, Kim's speech was the first time Pyongyang has suggested it's seriously considering sending them to PyeongChang, which is located in the South.
 The neighbors officially remain at war.

 South Korean President Moon Jae-in has repeatedly expressed hope that North Korea would participate at the Olympics.
 He sees their attendance as an opportunity for greater peace on the Korean Peninsula.